 Montessori education is characterized by an emphasis on independence, freedom within limits, and respect for a child’s natural psychological, physical, and social development.
 Montessori students are creative, open-minded, outside-the-box thinkers.

 Thomas Edison, American inventor and advocate of the Montessori method, has been quoted saying, “I like the Montessori method.
 It teaches through play.
 It makes learning a pleasure.
 It follows the natural instincts of the human being.
-The present system casts the brain into a mold.
-It does not encourage original thought or reasoning.”
+The present system casts the brain into a mold, and does not encourage original thought or reasoning.”

 The knowledge, work habits and skills a child learns in a Montessori classroom will help them to observe more carefully, work more efficiently and focus more effectively.
 The child will develop a passion and love of self-directed learning, and this inner drive will naturally motivate the child to continue learning about themselves and the environment around them.